kredimx/react-assessment/README.md

 Please add a file called `excercises.md` to your repo with your answers:

-#### CSS

-1. How do we make a rounded corner by using CSS?

-2. What is a CSS pseudo-class?

-3. Differences between the ID and class.

 #### JS (ES6)

-1. What is ES or ECMAScript or ES6?

-2. What is an arrow function?
+1. What is an arrow function?
 What are all its uses?
 How it differs from a normal function?

-3. What is a generator function?
+2. What is an generator function?

+3. What is hoisting in JS?

+4. What is callback hell?

+5. What is event loop

 #### ReactJS